CumulusNetworks/docs/content/cumulus-linux-519/Whats-New/_index.md

 - Loopback IP/Interface as Source for NVUE DNS in Cumulus Linux 5.x
 - AR-ECMP group segregation for Round Robin per ECMP
 - Change the USB0 IP address to 169.254.100.2 / 169.254.100.1
-- CPO Debug Params | nv show comands & Telemetry (OTEL and GNMI) GA
+- CPO Debug Params | nv show commands & Telemetry (OTEL and GNMI) GA
 - Add step time estimator
 - ISSU support for Spectrum-6 - Support More Than 2 RIF MAC Profiles in ISSU Mode
 - NVUE